 The temple was founded by Sri Prabhupada and is one of the largest temple complexes in India.
 The temple was designed and built by Achyut Kanvinde for the followers of Sri Prabhupada.
 The temple is divided into three altars.
 The first altar of temple complex have an elaborate structure of Sri Gauri Nital who was known as the most merciful incarnation of Sri Nityananda Prabhu and Sri Chaitanya Maha Prabhu who appeared in West Bengal some 500 years ago.
 The second altar is graced with the deities of Sri Radha Krishna Parthasarathi along with Lalita and Vishaka and their most confidential gopis.
 In third altar idols of Lord Ram, Goddess Sita, Lord Laxman and Lord Hanuman are present.

 At Iskcon Temple very high standard of worship is followed.
 24 brahmanically trained pujaris worship the deities according to strict spiritual regulations.
-Six aartis are offered to the deities everyday which are Mangala Aarti, Dhoop Aarti, Raj-bhoga Aarti, Pushpa Aarti and Sandhya Aarti.
+Six aartis are offered to the deities everyday which are Mangala Aarti, Dhoop Aarti, Raj-bhoga Aarti, Usthapana Aarti, Sandhya Aarti and Sayana Arati.
 In Iskcon Temple festivals of Janmashtami, Ran Navmi, Gauri Purnima, Radhashtami and Govardhana are celebrated auspiciously.